de-mklinger/react-slideshow/README.md

 # react-slideshow

-An image and video slideshow implementation in React.
+An image and video slideshow implementation in React and TypeScript using a Vite build.

 - Thumbnails
 - Auto-Play